-The Best Way to Visit Martinique: 3 Day Itinerary
+The Best Way to Visit Martinique: A 3-Day Itinerary

 Don’t be surprised if you haven’t heard of the small island of Martinique or its nearby sister island, Guadeloupe.
-They are French Caribbean islands and are part of the Lesser Antilles.
-Most tourists that vacation in Martinique are from Canada or Europe, but that shouldn’t stop you from planning your Martinique itinerary.
-Both islands are still under the radar for most American tourists and this is what gives Martinique its charm.
-It’s a hidden gem with a rich history and where nature is the star of the show.
-Imagine a similar climate to Hawaii and the same types of activities but without the crowds and the high price tags!
+They are French Caribbean islands in the Lesser Antilles.
+Most tourists who vacation in Martinique are from Canada or Europe, but that shouldn’t stop you from planning your Martinique itinerary.
+Both islands are still off the radar for most American tourists, which is what gives Martinique its charm.
+It’s a hidden gem with a rich history, and where nature is the star of the show.
+Imagine a climate similar to Hawaii's, with the same types of activities, but without the crowds and the high price tags!

 Martinique is small enough that you can drive all over the island.
 It’s 22 miles wide and about 50 miles long.
 If you want to see everything that the island has to offer and drive the entire loop, you’ll need about one week to do so.
-We spent three full days in Martinique and it was enough time to explore, but five days is probably the sweet spot.
-This island is ideal for daily road trips so that you can experience different regions of the island and take in the amazing culture.
+I spent three full days in Martinique the first time I visited, and it was enough time to explore the highlights, but five days is probably the sweet spot.
+This island is ideal for daily road trips, allowing you to explore different regions and experience its amazing culture.

 When is the best time to visit Martinique?
 December-April